 My family and I took a quick 24-hour trip to Hersheypark in the winter while the kids were on school break.
 We wanted to unwind and celebrate as a family before all the hustle and bustle of the holidays.
-Hersheypark Christmas Candylane was just the ticket, and we decided to stay for a night at the Hershey Lodge.
+A night at the Hershey Lodge, plus Christmas Candylane was just the ticket.
+But there’s more you can find in Hershey, PA for the winter!

 Hersheypark in the Winter